 - Provide the increments between Min and Max that you want included in the Step field.
 For example, if you specify 1, every whole within the parameters could be used.
 If you specify 2, only every other whole number can be used (you can use decimals).

-- You can create math problems using variable Range and have Buzz show the solution by:
+- You can create math problems using the variable range and have Buzz calculate the solution by:

 - Typing the math problem in parentheses.